David Krejčí

-David Krejčí ([ˈdavɪt ˈkrɛjtʃiː], born 28 April 1986) is a Czech professional ice hockey centre and alternate captain for the Boston Bruins of the National Hockey League (NHL).
+David Krejčí ([ˈdavɪt ˈkrɛjtʃiː], born 28 April 1986) is a Czech former professional ice hockey centre who played 16 seasons in the National Hockey League with the Boston Bruins.
 He was part of the Bruins' Stanley Cup win in 2011 and led the NHL in points during the 2011 and 2013 Stanley Cup playoffs.
 Internationally he has played for the Czech national team at several tournaments, including the 2010, 2014, and 2022 Winter Olympics and four World Championships.

 Playing career

 Krejčí was drafted by the Boston Bruins in the third round, 63rd overall, of the 2004 NHL Entry Draft.
 He was drafted out of Czech junior leagues, having played for HC Kladno.
 Following his selection, he moved to North America to play major junior hockey in the Quebec Major Junior Hockey League (QMJHL) for the Gatineau Olympiques for two seasons.
 In his two seasons with the Gatineau Olympiques, Krejčí played in 117 games recording 49 goals, recording 144 points.